AdobeDocs/app-builder/src/pages/resources/custom-asset-compute-worker/lesson1.md

 ## Configure Adobe IO

-1. Go to the [https://console.adobe.io][adobe-console] and create a [new project using Firefly template][adobe-console-firefly-template].
+1. Go to the [https://console.adobe.io][adobe-console] and create a [new project using App Builder template][adobe-console-firefly-template].
 1. Add the following services to your project workspace:
    - Asset Compute
    - I/O Management API